tbates/tbates.github.io/_posts/2020-10-04-Values-matter.markdown

 ---
 layout: post
-title: "Values and why they are important"
+title: "Values and why they are important in OpenMx"
 date: 2020-10-04 00:00
 comments: true
 categories: models tutorial
 ---

-### Values matter!
+### Values matter

+#### This page is not finished.
+When done it will explain using umx to set values in models.
+#### This is just a stub beginning!

 Values matter.
 In OpenMx, values matter even more.
 They are where the model starts, and, once run, they are the best estimates of our parameters.